 Once I realized that this knowledge and information is not taught in any high school, college, university, military exit program, etc., I “put two and two together” so to speak–that we have all been fooled and led down a path and sold a bill of goods.
 Chances are, you weren’t born rich.
 If you were, then the odds are that you would have not enlisted, although I recognize that this is not exclusively the situation.
 And if you are one of the less than 10% who have been able to complete a four year degree following your military service, later securing a job and/or career in your target company/sector, then know that you are truly a fortunate and rare person, a Veteran who has beat the odds and achieved a dream.

 As Veterans we must stick together and support one another, so if you are a Veteran, combat or non-combat, U.S. or otherwise, and you need help and are suffering, then I am inviting you to contact me–plain and simple.
-Do not worry if you cannot afford a reading as I will share with you what I can, astrology related or not.
+Do not worry if you cannot afford a session as I will share with you what I can, astrology related or not.
 We can work together to find a solution.
 You can email me through the contact page above–and thank you for your service!

 (Please be advised that I am not a licensed counselor or therapist and that I am unable to offer professional medical or mental health care advice.
 Any personal information that you share, while claiming Veteran status, will remain private and protected to the best of my ability.
 Please see the Disclaimer page on this site for further information.)